HarryHomie/HarryHomie/README.md

 ---

 ## 🌟 About Me

-🎯 Full Stack Developer & Software Intern at Fifteen73 Media
 💡 I love building apps that make daily life easier
-🕺 I dance, code, and sometimes do both at once
+🕺 I code, try to dance, and sometimes do both at once
-📍 Based in Goa, India
+📍 Based in Goa, India (But not chill)
-☕ Fueled by coffee and curiosity
+☕ Fueled by coffee, curiosity and a side of pain

 ---